TOOOOOOMY/Cotoha_at_python/README.md

 Make it easy to use Japanese processing API, [Cotoha](https://www.ntt.com/business/services/application/ai/cotoha-nlp.html),  offered by NTT Group.

 ## Description
 **cotohacall** is a tool to use Cotoha API easily.
-What you need to use is copy and paste, and pip instyall will be available soon.
+What you need to use the API is installing this package and API account.

 ### What's Cotoha?
 "COTOHA is Japanese Native AI originated from Japanese processing technology that NTT Group have developed over 40 years."